 How do I get the Sierra installer?

-Developers can get the Developer Beta of Sierra through the developer download site.
-Non-developers can get the Public Beta by signing up for the Public Beta program.
-Both groups get a redemption code to download the beta installer from the Mac App Store.
+Developers can get the Sierra GM through the developer download site.
+Non-developers can get the GM by signing up for the Public Beta program.
+Both groups get a redemption code to download the installer from the Mac App Store.

 What you need